fat-fellow/github-helloworld-demo/README.md

 - **Anvil Components/Subcomponents**: Implemented as a showcase with two independent graphs and one subcomponent.
 The first approach avoids generating large Dagger graphs since no subcomponent is used.
 The second demonstrates the advantage of subcomponents in accessing dependencies from a parent graph without explicitly passing them.
 - **Scopes**: `AppScope`, `ReposScope`, `InfoScope` — for app-wide, Repos feature, and Info feature lifecycles, respectively.
 - **ViewModel Lifecycle-tied Scoping**: Feature component lifecycles are tied to the lifetime of corresponding ViewModels.
-Component holders manually control creation and release of scoped components.
 - **Two Screens**: The app features two main screens:
     - **Repo** feature: Displays public repositories for a given user.
     - **Info** feature: Displays activity information for a selected repository.